tpolvinen/Agri/Other_Notes/Kirjallisuuskatsausten muistiinpanot/Verdouw2016-Internet of Things in agriculture.md

 predictive crop growth models [79, 87, 88].
 Many are also focusing getting information in general from fields or farmlands [38, 81, 88-92].
 Using these approaches, several papers are specifically applying IoT for sustainability management including ecology, biodiversity and natural resources, e.g. water [19, 43, 78, 82, 93, 94].
 Some papers are dealing with
 IoT and precision agriculture in general [95-98] and other themes that are occasionally mentioned are pest management by early warning systems [16, 99], agricultural machinery [100] and data management [101]."

+#### agri-food supply chain

+"Most of the references that deal with the agri-food supply chain are focusing on food safety & quality [10, 22, 30-34, 42, 50, 58, 61, 62, 106-122].
+This is probably due to the recent crises (e.g. baby milk powder) and food scandals in China.
+Many were also developing a concrete monitoring system for that purpose [10, 20, 42, 46, 50, 106, 108-110, 112, 113, 116, 118, 120].
+Related to that some were specifically referring to hazard analysis and early warning systems [13, 109, 123].
+Then there were a lot of references that dealt with tracking and tracing systems based on IoT [13, 15, 31, 32, 41, 45, 46, 49-52, 56-58, 84, 120, 122-131].
+Several references relate to (cold chain) logistics and condition monitoring [26, 36, 49, 57, 121, 122, 129, 132-135], some specifically to transparency [136] and trust [137].
+Some references were related to sustainability, i.c. environmental pollution [128, 138].
+Other themes that were mentioned are social media & e-commerce [139], inventory management [120], shelf life [59, 140], consumer interaction [62] and virtualization [53, 141]."

+#### greenhouse horticulture

+Most of the references in the domain of greenhouse horticulture deal with monitoring and control of the greenhouse climate using advanced sensors for e.g. temperature, humidity and actuators for e.g. ventilation and irrigation [12, 35, 47, 142-148].
+Some are aiming at a concrete management system [149, 150] or focus on energy management [140].
+One reference deals with Big Data [29]

+#### open air horticulture

+"The same holds for open air horticulture (incl. orchards) focusing on monitoring & control of products [157-159].
+Other themes that are mentioned are early warning and pest management [27, 160], traceability [161], expert systems and internet trading [162], micro-irrigation [14] and Big Data [160]."

+**Leisure agriculture ja livestock farming jätetään pois.**

 #### Teemat